CGNonofr/javascript-codegolf/statement.md

 ```

 @[Try to use the map/reduce in the code beside]({command: 'node main.js -c 260 -u map,reduce', stubs: ['exercise.js'], layout: 'aside'})

+This code is no shorter, but let's see if we can improve!

 ## Using Arrow functions